 - 1/2 teaspoon salt

-- 1 cup coconut milk (full fat from a can)
+- 1 cup Regular coconut milk from a can (whisked until smooth then measure)

 - 2 tablespoons maple syrup